DheerajNair123/IronLady_ChatBot/README.md

 - Update the UI in `templates/index.html` and `static/style.css` as needed.

 ## License
-This project is for educational/demo purposes.
-Please add your own license as appropriate.
+This project is for demo purposes.